Technical Coordinator Salary

 Technical Coordinator Job Listings

 Popular Skills for Technical Coordinator

-Technical Coordinators report using a diverse set of skills on the job.
+Technical Coordinators report using a wide range of professional skills.
 Most notably, skills in Project Management, Information Technology Support, Project Coordinating, and Microsoft Office are correlated to pay that is above average.
-Skills that seem to negatively impact pay include Computer Hardware Technician, Customer Service, and Microsoft Office.
-Most people who know Microsoft Office also know Computer Hardware Technician.
+Skills that are correlated to lower pay, on the other hand, include Computer Hardware Technician, Customer Service, and Microsoft Office.
+The majority of those who know Microsoft Office also know Computer Hardware Technician.